arlenawu/stock-analysis/README.md

 ## Results of the Data
 These are the tables of the [2017 Stock Data](Resources/VBA_Challenge_2017.png) and the [2018 Stock Data](Resources/VBA_Challenge_2018.png), which show the Total Daily Volume and the Yearly Return for each of the 12 stocks.

 It was hypothesized that a higher Daily Volume would correlate to a higher Yearly Return, however, looking at the two years side by side, there does not appear be any strong correlation between the Total Daily Volume and the yearly return.
 From the years 2017 to 2018, nearly half the stocks -- DQ, HASI, SEDG, TERP, and VLSR -- had an increase in Total Daily Volume, but a significant decrease in the Yearly Return.
 Even within the same year, Total Daily Volume does not reflect how high the Yearly Return might be.
+This is a clear indication that using the Total Daily Volume is not a reliable way to predict a stock's profitability and Yearly Returns.

 ## Summary